Ionospheric storm: Effects on ionospheric layers

-F-Region
+F-region

-The F-region is the highest layer of the ionosphere and inner atmosphere, around 200 km above Earth's surface and spanning around 300 km in total layer altitude.The F2-region of the F-region (highest altitude inner atmospheric layer) will be affected through the decrease of critical frequency and maximum usable frequency, which is necessary for high frequency radio communication.
-The F-region is affected by the friction of solar wind on the ionospheric boundaries which causes magnetospheric motion that may infiltrate into the ionosphere or exit it, creating disturbances which increase and decrease TEC and electron density.
+The F-region is the highest layer of the ionosphere and inner atmosphere, around 200 km above Earth's surface and spanning around 300 km in total layer altitude.
+The F2-region of the F-region (highest altitude inner atmospheric layer) will be affected through the decrease of critical frequency and maximum usable frequency, which is necessary for high-frequency radio communication.
+The F-region is affected by the friction of solar wind on the ionospheric boundaries which causes magnetospheric motion that may infiltrate into the ionosphere or exit it, creating disturbances that increase and decrease TEC and electron density.
 During ionospheric storms, it is more common for "anomalous" increases and decreases of TEC and electron density to occur in the F2-layer.
 Ionisation density is also affected in the F-region, decreasing as the height increases, and as ionisation density increases, atoms lose electrons and therefore lower altitudes lose electron density.
 The lower layers of the F-region such as the F1-layer have higher amounts of ionisation and less electron density.
+Dramatic increases in the F-region altitude, explaining the increases in TEC and electron density, have been also reproduced by numerical modelling.

-E-Region
+E-region

 The E-region is the middle layer of the ionosphere, approximately 100 km above the Earth's surface, spanning around 100 km up.
 Effects on the E-region are mainly associated with the high latitudes of the layer, where more severe geomagnetic disturbances occur.
 Ionisation in this layer is predominantly derived from the particle precipitation in auroras.
 Due to its lower latitude, there is greater ionisation density compared to that of the F-region, and less electron density.
 Increased conductivity of currents is caused by the convection electric fields of the magnetosphere that run down the lines of the magnetic field in the E-region.
 The increased conductivity is also from the effects of the ionospheric storm.
 There is also a maximisation in the E-region of the transfer of energy from plasma to neutral particles which promotes "frictional heating" and is used as a heat source for the thermosphere.

-D-Region
+D-region

 The D-region is the lowest layer of the ionosphere, approximately 60 km above the Earth's surface and its layer's altitude spanning around 30–40 km.
 The top of the D-region is around 90–100 km above the Earth's surface.
-When ionospheric storms occur, there is enhanced ionisation of electrons that happens in the D-region and causes a decline in day-night asymmetry (DLPT depth.)
+When ionospheric storms occur, there is enhanced ionisation of electrons that happens in the D-region and causes a decline in day-night asymmetry (DLPT depth).
 DLPT depth is calculated by subtracting average day rate by average night rate and dividing it by the average of the rates.
 The DLPT depth decreases as Ap increases in the D-layer.